gsa-blog/gsa-blog.github.io/_posts/2022-05-06-gsa-with-scdata.md

   - R
 ---

+Gene set or pathway enrichment analysis is a computational approach that determines whether a priori defined gene sets such as a pathway show statistical significance between two biological states.
+It is powerful when our single-cell RNA-seq data does not have obvious meaningful high-level expressed genes or a statistically significant difference between two biological states.

 Single-cell RNA-seq data, which always has high levels of technical noise and intrinsic biological stochasticity, sometimes may not be suitable for previous differential expression analysis approaches developed for bulk RNA-seq data.

-Gene set or pathway enrichment analysis is a computational approach that determines whether an prior defined gene sets such as a pathway shows statistically significant of a dataset or between two biological states.
-It is powerful when our single-cell RNA-seq data does not have obvious meaningful high-level expressed genes or a statistically significant difference between two biological states.

-Here, we briefly introduce some tools for GSA analysis with scRNA-seq data using R or web platform.
+Here, we briefly introduce some tools for GSA analysis with scRNA-seq data using R or web platforms.

 ## 1. Liger